magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 > NOTE 3: At the moment we don't take care of the `:scope` of the
 > dependencies.
 We'll come back to this directive in a next tutorial.

-After having quitted the previous process, you can safetely run the `boot` command at the terminal as follow:
+After having quitted the previous process, you can safety run the `boot` command at the terminal as follow:

 ```bash